SAM Notarized letter requirement – Q&A from GSA

 Q: When should the notarized letter be sent – simultaneously with electronic submittal or after CAGE code is received?

 A: Entities can submit at any time – they do not need to wait to clear CAGE.
+Entities must submit the notarized letter within 30 days of registering in SAM.

 Q: Should entities expect an email or a letter that confirms receipt?